warner/python-spake2/README.md

 checks to throw exceptions when instances are used multiple times, but the serialize/restore process can bypass those checks, so use with care.

+Database-backed applications should store the outbound message (`p.start()`) in the DB next to the serialized SPAKE2 state, so they can re-send the same message if the application crashes before it has been successfully delivered.
+`p.start()` cannot be called on the instance that `.from_serialized()` produces.

 ## Security

 SPAKE2's strength against cryptographic attacks depends upon the parameters